evouga/libshell/README.md

     cmake ..
     make

-This procedure will build both the library and an example program, which performs a few iterations of a static solve on an example mesh.
+This procedure will build both the library and an example program, which performs a few iterations of a static solve on an rest-flat bunny mesh.

 ## Dependencies

 The library itself depends only on Eigen.
 The example program includes a viewer which uses libigl.

+## Compiling on Windows

+Due to poor interoperation of the Eigen library with the MSVC compiler, Release mode compilation of the derivative code on Windows can take forever (over 8 hours).
+To solve this issue add EIGEN_STRONG_INLINE=inline to your preprocessor macros when building libshell.